peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 In all cases, consistency is REQUIRED across received responses only.
-When a response cannot be obtained from a given nameserver, the Parental Agent SHOULD attempt obtaining it at a later time, before concluding that the nameserver is permanently unreachable and removing it from consideration.
+When a response cannot be obtained from a given nameserver, the Parental Agent SHOULD attempt to obtain it at a later time, before concluding that the nameserver is permanently unreachable and removing it from consideration.
 A retry schedule with exponential back-off is RECOMMENDED (such as after